defndaines/meiro/README.md

 (forest), a `poll-fn` which removes an edge from the `queue`, and a `shift-fn` which transfers the edges of a newly added node from the set of remaining, unexplored edges to the `queue`.

+The bias of this algorithm will depend on how edges are added to and removed from the queue

 To implement Prim's algorithm using Growing Tree:
 ```clojure